 Welcome to CHAT and thank you for your interest in us!
 It’s my privilege to tell you why we’re here, and how you can help.

 Children with learning differences are often overlooked or misunderstood, especially those from families with limited resources, limited English, or who are unsure about their rights.
-As the only greater Chicagoland nonprofit dedicated to speech and language services, we have a unique responsibility to serve and advocate for those children.
+As the only greater Chicagoland nonprofit dedicated to speech and language services, we have a unique responsibility to serve and advocate for those children, particularly now as COVID-19 widens social justice disparities.
 The opportunity to do this brought me to CHAT.

 It took me years to figure out the right supports and services for my own children.
 During that time, it often occurred to me – if it’s this hard for me despite years of legal training, how do families with greater financial obstacles and language barriers manage?
 School services are complex to navigate, and many families have no access to private therapy because providers won’t take Medicaid or because they are underinsured.
 CHAT exists to help them.